 James on the football field summit with the northern Chigmit Mountains and Tordrillo Mountains beyond.

 James descending the upper northwest face.
-Notice Redoubt's vog blowing toward us from the high winds.
+Notice Redoubt's vog (volcanic fog) blowing toward us from the high winds.
 We smelled strong sulfur all day.
 Some of the stench came from the Iliamna vents.

-Back at high camp after a 9-hour summit day.
+Back at high camp after a nine-hour summit day.